nbatterham/sfpowerscripts-doc/index.md

 ## What if there is an issue with the extension?

-Please create an issue, and I will try to rectify as soon as possible.
+Please create an issue in the [Github repo](https://github.com/azlamsalam/sfpowerscripts), and I will try to rectify as soon as possible.
 Wile it being fixed, you can omit the particular task from the extension and resort to command line using simple scripts